Fixed IP Address Option

 Typical VoIP router-type ADSL modems provided with NTT's FLET'S ADSL services are: MNV, SV and NV.
 These modems are easy to identify: they have a "V" for "VoIP" in their model name, and they have a "VoIP" lamp.

-NTT may have sent you one of these ADSL modems because you told them you are wanting to use an IP-Phone service, like Asahi Net's "IP-Phone-F" service.
+NTT may have sent you one of these ADSL modems because you told them you are wanting to use an IP-Phone service.
 Please refer to the documentation received with the ADSL modem for how to configure it.
 You may also find the following configuration guides of assistance.

 Received NTT's Webcaster VoIP-capable router?

-Typically NTT will have sent you this if you already have an ADSL modem or media converter but also needed VoIP equipment so that you can use an IP Phone service like Asahi Net's "IP-Phone-F" service.
+Typically NTT will have sent you this if you already have an ADSL modem or media converter but also needed VoIP equipment so that you can use an IP Phone service.
 Please refer to the documentation received with the equipment for how to configure it.
 You may also find the following configuration guide of assistance.